4 Things to Know If You Think Your Child Has the Flu

 Care teams in the hospital, urgent care centers and doctor’s offices do not need to perform a flu test in order to provide your child with the best treatment and care.
 When influenza is recognized in the community, it is appropriate to make a diagnosis of influenza based on symptoms and without any flu test.
 Currently, there is a high prevalence of influenza in the community.
 So, flu testing is usually reserved for patients whose signs and symptoms might be influenza but could also be some other condition.
 In this case, the test can assist with determining whether it is flu or something else.

-While we are hearing reports that some places are experiencing Tamiflu supply issues, this is not true everywhere.
-If your child is diagnosed with flu, the likelihood he or she will receive Tamiflu is determined by more than the supply at the location you choose to visit.
 Studies have shown that Tamiflu works best for patients when administered within 24 to 48 hours from the onset of symptoms.
 The more time that goes by from the onset of symptoms, the less effective Tamiflu becomes.
 For this reason, Tamiflu may or may not be a good fit for your child.
 In fact, the average child probably does not need Tamiflu.
 Care teams will assess your child and any risk factors before prescribing.

 Timing determines the course of treatment